nskatti1/Fast-Robots/docs/lab10.rst

 In this lab, I implemented a Bayes Filter in simulation to accurately localize a robot’s pose within a discretized 3D grid, even in the presence of actuator and sensor noise.
 This foundational work provides the building blocks for future real-world localization tasks.

-The Bayes Filter maintains a belief distribution over the robot’s possible states *(x, y, θ)*, which is updated at each time step through two key steps:

-- **Prediction Step** – Uses odometry input and a motion model (with noise) to estimate where the robot likely moved.
-- **Update Step** – Refines this estimate by comparing actual range sensor readings to expected ones at each grid cell, reducing uncertainty.
+The Bayes Filter maintains a belief distribution over the robot’s possible states *(x, y, θ)*, which is updated at each time step through two key steps: the prediction step, and the update step.
+The prediction step uses odometry input and a motion model (with noise) to estimate where the robot likely moved.
+The update step refines this estimate by comparing actual range sensor readings to expected ones at each grid cell, reducing uncertainty.

 These steps follow the Bayes update equations: